Alfred Murphy Has a Long-Term Plan for Career Success

 “Instead of having a mentality that the right job is going to come to me, I decided I needed to take the initiative,” he says.

-That initiative paid off when Alfred went through Construction Ready at TCWFI (The Center for Working Families) in late 2017.
+That initiative paid off when Alfred went through Construction Ready at Georgia Hill in late 2017.
 Among several job offers was one from Baldwin, which he discovered uses diesel-powered vehicles, and has its own shop to service them.